MP Estate Planning UK

 RiskWhat shows continuing benefitHow to prevent it

-Using trust fundsPersonal payments from the accountSeparate personal and trust accounts; record trustee payments
+Using trust fundsPersonal payments from the trust account by the settlorMaintain completely separate personal and trust bank accounts; record every trustee payment with a formal minute

 Tribunal case study: HMRC wins against the home-loan double-trust IHT planning scheme

-The Pride decision is a clear example of what goes wrong when liability mechanics try to erase a home’s value from an estate.
+The Pride decision is a clear example of what goes wrong when artificial liability mechanics try to erase a home’s value from an estate.

 What happened in Pride

-• On death (Oct 2016) the property fund was worth £3,013,942 and the executor sought to deduct the loan note.
+• On Mrs Pride’s death in October 2016, the trust property fund was worth £3,013,942 and the executors sought to deduct the loan note from the estate value to reduce the IHT bill.

 What this means now